keritenerowicz/CourseEnroll/README.md

 ```
 course.dis.lab
 ```
 - If course does not have any of the above sections, omit them entirely.
-See `addcourses.txt` for some examples.
+See `addcourses.txt` and `dropcourses.txt` for some examples.